crusher-dev/docsv2/docs/guides/setting-up-services.md

 With crusher, you can enable it with few config.
 We use cloudflare warp to create tunnel and then use it to test

-This can be helpful
+This can be helpful while
 1. [**Testing on local machine**](#testing-local-development): Run test against your local service.
 Super-fast execution.

-2. **Test on CI**: After building, expose local port to run test.
+2. **Testing on CI**: After building, expose local port to run test.

 ## Enabling tunnel proxy